Server Side rendering with Angular universal 14

 cd angular-modules

-# Run installation of dependencies
+# Run the installation of dependencies (or libraries)

 npm install